Hide My Eyes: Plot

 An old-fashioned bus with two elderly passengers visible through its windows parks in a London street and its driver covertly enters an adjacent building with a gun to meet with a moneylender.
 Several months later, independent detective Albert Campion meets with Detective Charlie Luke, who has connected the missing moneylender to several murders in the same neighborhood but lacks evidence apart from a witness who saw the bus, which may have been used to move the body.
 The police have been unsuccessful tracing the vehicle and its two elderly passengers.

-On the same day, Annabelle, a seventeen-year-old woman who traveled to London to live with a relative she has never met before, asks an old friend, Richard, to meet her so he will be aware of where she is staying, just in case.
+On the same day, Annabelle, a seventeen-year-old woman who travelled to London to live with a relative she has never met before, asks an old friend, Richard, to meet her so he will be aware of where she is staying, just in case.
 A police officer directs them to the relative's house, known as Tether's End.
 It's attached to a museum of oddities, and the officer is suddenly struck by a memory that may have bearing on the case of the missing moneylender and the two old people on the bus.

 Wandering in the museum, Annabelle encounters an exhibit missing two life-sized wax figures and meets her aunt Polly and a man named Gerry whom Polly treats like a son, though they are not related.
 Richard sees Gerry leave the house and, suspicious, resolves to follow him.

 Meanwhile, attorney Matthew Phillipson arrives to consult with Polly, who had caught Gerry altering a check she wrote to him and is worried he's showing signs of criminality.
 The lawyer has made arrangements to meet with Gerry, recover the fraudulent funds, and set him straight.
 Phillipson is startled when he learns that Polly had hoped she could arrange for Gerry to marry her niece, though she admits it won't work after all because the girl is too young.

 Richard catches up with Gerry, who insists that they stay together while visiting several drinking establishments.
 Soon Richard realizes Gerry is a dangerous, charismatic liar.

 Charlie Luke and Campion meet with the police officer who tells them that there were two wax figures in the museum of oddities that fit the description of the old couple on the bus.
 Luke is discouraged because he believes the witness who reported seeing two people on the bus mistakenly recalled and described the waxwork figures.
 They visit Polly to ask about the waxwork figures.
 As they leave, Campion asks about shop nearby that sells the kind of gloves left at the scene of another murder, startling Polly.
 As they depart, they get word that the bus has been found, hidden at a scrapyard.